Volst/react-native-honeywell-scanner/README.md

 This package works with Honeywell devices that have an integrated barcode scanner, like the Honeywell Dolphin CT50.
 This package was fully tested with a CT50, since the SDK is not specific to the CT50 other devices will likely work as well but this is not guaranteed.

-**TODO**:

-- Check if activity and lifecycle classes are necessary
-- Check if you need to manually add permissions
-- Publish on npm

 ## Installation

 ```